-What Leelah Alcorn's Death Means to Me As a Transgender Woman and Advocate
+What Leelah Alcorn's Death Means to a Trans Woman

 I first read the name of Leelah Alcorn, a transgender teen who committed suicide this week, while waiting to board a plane.
 I had just spent Christmas with my parents for the first time in years — for the first time since I came out as transgender.
 They were supportive, loving, and accepting, just as any parent should be.
 Unfortunately, so many transgender people like me do not get to experience such support.
 That is something that Leelah will never experience, after her parents' and her communities' lack of acceptance drove her to suicide.